Quantisan/itune/README.md

 ITERATIONS = 5
 itune = Tune(strategy=MultiArmedBandit())

-# pick up from where we left off, if possible.
-Otherwise, this continues gracefully.
-itune.load()

 for _ in range(ITERATIONS):
     print(
         f"Your favourite number from 1 to {MAX_VALUE} (inclusive) is {itune.choose(fav_num=list(range(1,5+1)))}"